Club Committees

 St. Josephs Land Trust- a South Lake Tahoe Community program to develop/improve low income housing.
 Our contributions are directed to move families from homeless category to an apartment.

 Conduit for support of SI President’s Appeal.
-This year that is a Women and a Water.
+This year that is “Opening Doors to a Bright Future”.

 Middle School Projects Committee